Charles H. Wood

 in the plantation, with the view of determining the influence of elevation, manure, &c, on them, and also in conducting experiments with the object of settling on the most advantageous mode of manufacturing an efficient febrifuge.
 Actual manufacturing operations did not therefore begin until 1875."
 Wood was succeeded at the Rungbee cinchona plantations in India by James Alexander Gammie.

 Wood was elected a Fellow of the Chemical Society (FCS) in 1878.
-Around 1895, he married Rose Ada, 25 years his junior, and they had a son, Charles Edward Wood, born around 1898.
-He died in Parkstone, Dorset in 1917.
+In 1894 he married Rose Ada McMahon, 25 years his junior, and they had a son, Charles Edward Wood, born in 1897 in Egham.
+Charles Henry Wood died in Parkstone, Dorset on 13 February 1917.